KnFree1233/Dicoding-Capstone-Project-Machine-Learning/README.md

 # Dicoding-Capstone-Project-Machine-Learning
-Machine Learning for Capstone Project Dicoding Indonesia DB8 Machine Learning
+This project was developed as part of the Machine Learning Capstone Project for Dicoding Indonesia’s Machine Learning Batch 8 program

 # Dataset
 The dataset used in this project is sourced from Roboflow:<br>